-The development and implementation of the No Action Alternative would add land uses that would increase the demand for electrical services.
-The increased demand for electrical service is estimated to be less than the demand under the Proposed Action.
+The development and implementation of the Proposed Action would add land uses that would increase the demand for electrical services.
+The increased demand for electrical service is estimated to average 52 megavolt-amperes (MVA) peak demand (Capitol Utility Specialists 2009).
+Roseville Electric has indicated that there are no constraints to providing a reliable energy source to serve the development of the Proposed Action.